miekg/learninggo/interfaces.md

 ## A sorting example

-Recall the Bubblesort exercise (Q(#ex:bubble)), where we sorted an array of integers:
+Recall the Bubblesort exercise, where we sorted an array of integers:

     func bubblesort(n []int) {
         for i := 0; i < len(n)-1; i++ {